 The New Creative Markets Programme is an ERDF funded initiative run by Cockpit Arts, SPACE, Photofusion and Four Corners with the goal to assist small creative companies/freelancers in the digital image, design, designer making and visual arts sectors grow their businesses.

-We are looking for the following skills and aptitudes:
+We are looking for consultants specialised in the following market areas:

 If you wish to work with us;

 Please supply a quote on headed paper stating;

 • The opportunity you are applying for – specialist area and if 1-2-1s, workshops, talks, or seminar.

 • Your hourly rate, day rate, workshop or project rate